-Tall and distinctive, pampas grass (Cortaderia selloana) makes a showy statement in the landscape.
-Sometimes it's almost too showy -- the non-native plant is categorized as invasive in many areas, including parts of California.
-To keep this large plant under control by cutting it all the way back to the ground at least once a year.
+Tall and distinctive, pampas grass (Cortaderia selloana) makes a showy statement in the landscape in U.S. Department of Agriculture plant hardiness zones 8 through 10.
+Sometimes it's almost too showy — the non-native plant is categorized as invasive in many areas, including parts of California.
+To keep this large plant under control, cut back pampas grass all the way to the ground at least once a year.

-Cut pampas grass back in late winter, before new growth appears.
-In general, pampas grass grows in U.S. Department of Agriculture plant hardiness zones 8 through 10.
-It grows as a perennial in warmer areas, but it is not evergreen in freezing climates.
+The best time to cut back pampas grass is in late winter, before new growth appears.
+While it grows as a perennial in warmer areas, it is not evergreen in freezing climates.
 Still, many cultivars are cold-hardy and can survive in climates lower than USDA zone 8.

 Pruning this plant is not a simple matter.
 At maturity, pampas grass can reach a maximum average height and spread of 10 feet.
-Because of the size of pampas grass, power pruners or hedge or lopping shears are most effective in cutting back the plants.
+Because of the size of pampas grass, an electric chainsaw, power hedge trimmers or lopping shears are most effective in cutting back the plants.

-Combing Dead Foliage
+Combing Out Dead Foliage

-Pampas grass is a vigorous grower and will grow to its maximum height -- or close to it -- in one season, so cutting it back to the ground won't really limit its size.
+Pampas grass is a vigorous grower and will grow to its maximum height — or close to it — in one season, so cutting it back to the ground won't really limit its size.
 If you don't have the tools to cut it all the way down, remove the dead foliage from the plant by combing it.

-Cutting the Plumes
+Cutting the Plumes for Decoration

 Pampas grass is best known for its tall, feathery plumes.
 The striking plumes are often used in dried flower arrangements.
 If you'd like to harvest the prunes, use lopping shears to clip them off right after they fully open.
 If you wait too long, they will start shedding, especially in heavy rains or winds.